avolabs-io/nft-auction/README.md

   - The amount of the bid (in either ETH or ERC20 Token as specified by the NFT seller).
 The bidder must make a bid that is higher by the bid increase percentage if another bid has already been made.
 However if this is met the bidder does not have to make a bid higher than the minimum price set by the seller(in this case, the auction would not start).
 Therefore, if no bid has been made on auction, the bidder can specify any amount.
   - The user can also make a custom bid and specify the NFT recipient who will receive the NFT or batch of NFTs if their bid is successful.
 - Purchase an NFT or batch of NFTs put up for sale by specifying the following:
   - The amount of ERC20 Token or ETH (as specified by the seller).
 In this scenario, the purchaser can make an underbid of the buy now price, which will not conclude the sale.
-In this case, the amount sent by the purchaser must be the default percentage higher than the previous underbid.
+The amount sent by the purchaser must then be the default percentage higher than the previous underbid.
 If the purchaser specifies an amount equal to or greater than the buy now price, the sale is concluded and the NFT and purchase amount are transferred.

 Users can also make early bids on single NFTs.
 This allows users to bid on an NFT even if the owner has not yet set it for auction or sale.
 The user can only specify an early bid in an ETH amount.